 Next click on TXT (blue arrow).
 In the resulting page, Click on ADD RECORD (green arrow).
 Then click on the ADD TXT RECORD button (red arrow).

 You’ll then see a small form like this:

 Into the “Name” field, paste

 In the “TTL” (meaning “time to live”) field, you can basically type any number, but a common one to use is “14400”.
 (This just tells computers around the world how long—that is, how many seconds—to store this information before checking that it is still current.)

 In the “Address” field, paste the remainder of the DKIM record.

 Now click the “Add Record” button, and you’re done with CPanel.

 TURN ON AUTHENTICATION

-The last step is to return to your Apps account and turn on authentication.
+The last step is to return to your G Suite admin console and turn on authentication.
 If you still have the original DKIM record page open, simply click “Start Authentication” at the bottom of the page.